-This seductress plays hard to get: Barhis are available for only a few short weeks.
+This seductress plays hard to get: Barhis are available for only a few weeks.
 One of the few varieties with a sufficiently low tannin content to be edible in the khalal stage of ripeness, Barhis that are kept at room temperature then soften into the cloud-like rutab stage.

 Many people enjoy the Barhi at its crunchy yellow khalal stage.
 Others prefer to allow it to ripen fully or to a "half-and-half" state.
 Ripening is most successful with full ventilation – for example, on wire racks that allow air flow on all sides.
 A fan pointed at the dates also helps.
+Ripe Barhis are not available for shipping because they are so soft.

 - With a crunchy firmness, a light astringency, and a flavor described by David Karp as "coconut, sugarcane, and cinnamon," khalal Barhis are a rare delicacy.
 At room temperature, Barhis soften into heavenly clouds.
 A fully softened Barhi should then be immediately savored or refrigerated.